Azure-Samples/communication-services-dotnet-quickstarts/callautomation-openai-sample-csharp/README.md

 This is a sample application demonstrated during Microsoft Build 2023.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

+> Please note that you will have join the [Azure Communication Services TAP program](https://aka.ms/acs-tap-invite) to get access to some of the features used in this sample.
+We will be releasing public preview access to these features in the coming weeks.

 ## Prerequisites

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)